 For years I have been trading (semi-automatically) using a simple script in Excel.
 Having focused solely on stocks since 2001, I decided to start looking into futures in early 2017.
 Excel is not exactly the best program for automated trading, so I decided to use one of the many platforms out there: Amibroker, Metastock, Tradestation, Multicharts or Ninjatrader etc. All these platforms are both for backtesting and automation.
-Tradestation is a bit different, though, because it is also a broker, all others are stand alone platforms.
+Tradestation is a bit different, though, because it is also a broker.
+All others are stand alone platforms.

-- A lightning fast optimization feature
+- A lightning fast optimization feature.

-- Easy to test strategies on a portfolio level
+- Easy to test strategies on a portfolio level.

-- Pretty cheap, about 450 USD for a lifetime license, albeit upgrades only possible during the first 24 months after purchase
+- Pretty cheap, about 450 USD for a lifetime license, albeit upgrades only possible during the first 24 months after purchase.

 - Can connect to different brokers via a plugin.
-I use Interactive Brokers
+I use Interactive Brokers.

 AB is a two-man company based in Poland.
 The whole platform is written by Dr. Tomasz Janeczko.
 Another Doctor, Marcin Górzyński, is the other man in the team.
 Because of this limited manpower, all official support is via an open forum.
 These two guys have a rather eccentric way of answering some of the simpler questions in this forum, but all in all support is reasonable good.
 There are also a very big user base in India.
-That is good, if you need help in coding you can get people from there quite cheaply compared to the West.
+That is good, if you need help in coding you can get people from there quite cheap compared to the West.
 I hired an Indian guy to help me write a better script for automated trading and so far this script has worked flawlessly.

 During this period I also discovered some negative things with AB.
 The biggest problem for me is the fact that the platform is fully customizable.
 That means there are no templates and nothing to start with.
 Of course, you can always find code on blogs/forum etc, but it takes time.
 Customization is very good if you are an experienced programmer and gives you tremendous “leverage”, but for me with no prior experience it demanded a lot of hours to learn.

-A third disadvantage is that you can only run one database (where you store your live data) per session/instance.
+Another disadvantage is that you can only run one database (where you store your live data) per session/instance.
 For example, if you want to run US futures and European futures simultaneously, it is recommended to run two instances of AB from different directories (if timeframes are different, and they usually are).
-Of course, you can run many instances of AB, but it complicates a bit.
+Of course, you can run many instances of AB, but it complicates.

 So far so good.